Trevor LeGassick

 LeGassick published three books and numerous articles on contemporary Arabic culture and literature.
 He was also noted as a translator of Arabic novels, short stories and plays, covering a wide range of modern writers such as Naguib Mahfouz, Halim Barakat, Yusuf Idris and Emile Habiby.
 His 1975 translation of Mahfouz's novel Midaq Alley was one of the first works to introduce English speakers to the writings of the eventual Nobel Prize winner.

-He retired as Emeritus Professor at the University of Michigan on May 31, 2022 and passed away on June 21, 2022.
+He retired as emeritus professor at the University of Michigan on May 31, 2022, and died on June 21, 2022.